getumbrel/umbrel/apps/README.md

 scripts/app install btc-rpc-explorer
 ```

 That's it!
-Our app should now be accessible at http://umbrel-dev.local:3002
+Our BTC RPC Explorer app should now be accessible at http://umbrel-dev.local:3002

 > If you need to make any changes in your app's compose file while you're testing the app on `umbrel-dev`, you can directly edit it at `getumbrel/umbrel/apps/<app-id>/docker-compose.yml` inside your `umbrel-dev` directory, test it on the fly, and commit + push the changes once you're done.